Columbia Pike Recipes for You, a Community Book Art Project by Sushmita Mazumdar

 Showcasing the diversity of Columbia Pike through celebrating the cuisine found there, the Columbia Pike Recipes for You bookmaking project was developed with Arlington artist Sushmita Mazumdar.
 Enthusiastically received when it debuted at the “Art Island” during the 2016 Columbia Pike Blues Festival, it was decided to bring the project to additional locations including multiple visits to the Columbia Pike farmer’s market, Wakefield High School’s We Are All Arlington! event and “DIY stations” in Arlington Mill Community Center, and Arlington Central Library.

-The Project: Recipes and stories from Columbia Pike restaurants were collected, and a display board was created where the public could “see” the food diversity of The Pike.
+The Project: Sushmita collected recipes and stories from Columbia Pike restaurants and built a display board where the public could “see” the food diversity of The Pike through the recipes.
 Teaching people how to make simple yet creative books by hand added an interactive element which became the Columbia Pike Recipes for You project.

 Participants selected as many of the recipes as they wanted off the specifically designed display rack.
-Then Sushmita assisted them in binding the loose pages into a custom and unique recipe book using supplied materials ranging from cinnamon sticks, a wooden spoon or chopsticks.
-Not only does this book have recipes but also personal stories of the restaurant owners and chefs from our vibrant community and their photos.
-Sushmita knew that we might eat at these places and enjoy the cuisine, but not necessarily our neighbors personal stories.
-She found that out of the 12 people she interviewed 10 had graduated from Arlington’s high schools or George Mason university and still served the community!
+Then Sushmita assisted in binding the loose pages into a custom and unique recipe book using supplied materials ranging from cinnamon sticks, a wooden spoon or chopsticks.
+Not only does this book have recipes but also contains personal stories and photos from the restaurant owners and chefs who are a part of our vibrant community.
+Sushmita knew that we might enjoy the cuisine from these restaurants but might not necessarily know their personal stories.
+She found that out of the 12 people she interviewed 10 had graduated from Arlington’s high schools or George Mason University and still served the community!